bluesky/bluesky/doc/source/debugging.rst

 significantly slow down plan execution, so it should only be used for debugging.

-Using ``print`` is easiest, but in generalfunction can be used.
+Using ``print`` is easiest, but in general any function can be used.
 For example, to write to a file:

 .. code-block:: python